timotheeg/NESTrisStatsUI/docs/stats.md

 Bag 2: I S Z J O L T
 ````

-In contrast, Classic NES tetris doesn't use bag randomization.
-Because of that, a drought may have arbitrary length, and be difficult for a player to handle.
-To contrast with modern tetrises, a player is considered in a drought in NES Classic Tetris whenever there is a sequence **13-long** or more, where a given piece does not come.
+Classic NES tetris [doesn't use bag randomization](https://simon.lc/the-history-of-tetris-randomizers).
+And because of that, a drought may have arbitrary length, and be difficult for a player to handle.
+To contrast with modern tetrises, a game is considered in a drought in NES Classic Tetris whenever there is a sequence **13-long** or more, where a given piece does not come.

-Traditionnaly, Classic Tetris players, viewers, and commentators have been focusing on the I piece droughts, considered the most important because Tetrises can only be achieved with I pieces.
+Traditionnaly, Classic Tetris players, viewers, and commentators have been focusing on I piece droughts, considered the most important because Tetrises can only be achieved with I pieces.
 This Stats UI however shows droughts for all pieces!

 ## Color-coding

 Sereal components of the StatsUI include information about line-clear events.
-Line-clear events are color-coded in the UI as followed:
+Line-clear events are color-coded as followed:

 * ![#1678FF](https://via.placeholder.com/15/1678FF/000000?text=+) `#1678FF`  for Singles
 * ![#FF9F00](https://via.placeholder.com/15/FF9F00/000000?text=+) `#FF9F00`  for Doubles